 Glamping: Reserved for those with a taste for adventure, these programs focus on trying new things, excelling at specific skills, having fun with friends, and traveling off-camp into exciting adventures.
-All activities at Glamping have been preselected.
+All activities at Glamping have been preselected by choosing this camp.

 Leadership: LIT, SIT, CIT campers probably have the most varied schedule of all campers at CWW.
 They spend a week in training and enjoying camp activities.
-The second week is spent practicing skills they have learned.
 In previous years, select SITs & CITs have been invited to volunteer at camp (16 yrs and up) and have even been hired at camp that very summer (age 17 yrs and up)!
 These invitations are not guaranteed.
 LITs may register directly, but SITs & CITs must apply, interview, and then upon acceptance, will be given a registration code.